On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Specific instantiation of the reverse reduction

+\begin{remark} We describe an example of an efficient deterministic matrix extension procedure in \Cref{app:matext} to be used as the $\matext$ subroutine. \end{remark}

-An advantage with this formulation is that when the algorithm aborts, we also output the randomness.
-This will ensure that the algorithm is perfectly randomness recoverable, even when it aborts.
+\begin{remark} Note in addition to the detailed sampling, another change in \Cref{algo:isis-solver-mod2-detailed} is that it now returns its random tape when aborting.
+An advantage with this formulation is that it ensures that the algorithm is perfectly randomness-recoverable, even when it aborts. \end{remark}

-We now prove several properties of our algorithm $\aa_1$ which will help us showing that the above algorithm $\aa$ is perfectly randomness recoverable and $\eps$-solution-uniform with $\eps = negl(n)$.

-\begin{proposition} If Algorithm $\aa_1$ does not abort, then it always outputs a valid solution. \end{proposition} \begin{proof} We prove the result by induction on $l$.
-If $l = 1$, this is clear from Procedure (P2).
-We now prove the result for general $l$.
-Let $\xv_F = \xv + \Zm{\xv'}$ be a solution that the algorithm outputs.
-By induction, we have that $\Am' \xv' = \yv'$.